alasco-tech/alasco-tech.github.io/_posts/2020-05-29-meet-your-team.md

 The bus tour itself is a great team event already to get to know each other better, spending a weekend together in the alps: just fabulous!

 ### Product & Engineering Team Internal
-As mentioned above, we also do activities in the individual teams, in addition to our company wide team events.
+As mentioned above, we also do activities within the individual teams, in addition to our company wide team events.
 The latest product team event was a visit to a local trampoline park in Munich.
 About two hours of jumping, playing dodge ball and laughing with each other helped us a lot to tighten bonds.

 ![Relaxing in the trampolin park]({{ site.url }}/assets/img/team_event_trampolin.jpg "Relaxing in the trampolin park")